 Posted on Friday 03 January 2020

-When it comes to your personal finances, setting them is only half the battle.
-The real question is whether or not you can actually achieve them.
-Putting goals into action—and seeing them come to fruition—takes focus, work, and a healthy dose of determination.
+When it comes to your personal finances, setting goals is only half the battle.
+The real question is whether or not you can achieve them.
+Putting goals into action and seeing them come to fruition takes focus, work, and a healthy dose of determination.

 But if you aren’t in the regular practice of making financial goals, how do you know if you’re truly setting yourself up to achieve them?
-It isn’t easy to know where to begin, and if you aren’t careful, you could find yourself backsliding and forgetting all about your personal finances.
-Don’t let your financial goals become another forgotten New Years resolution (here’s looking at you, lonely gym membership).
+It isn’t easy to know where to begin, and if you aren’t careful, you can find yourself backsliding and forgetting all about your personal finances.
+So don’t let your financial goals become another forgotten New year resolution.

-You can’t figure out where you’re going unless you know where you’ve been—and while it feels cliché, the same is true when setting financial goals.
-We all have a general sense of where our finances are at and where we can improve, but this is all about getting cold, hard data.
+You can’t figure out where you’re going unless you know where you’ve been.
+This is also true when setting financial goals.
+You may have a general sense of your finances and where you can improve, but it's important to get cold, hard data.

 Start with the debts that you have.
-List out all of your credit cards and loans (whether it’s two or twenty) and include your current balance, your credit limit, and your interest rate.
-And if you haven’t been looking closely at your statements, now is the time to do it!
-Find out how much interest you are getting charged each month so that you get a fuller understanding of where your monthly payments are going.
+List out all of your credit cards and loans (whether it’s two or twenty) and include your current balance, credit limit, and interest rate.
+And if you haven’t been looking closely at your statements, now is the time to do it.
+Find out how much interest you are getting charged each month.
+This will help you fully understand where your monthly payments are going.

 After you’ve got your debts listed out, think about all of the other payments that you are making.
 Include rent or mortgage, utility bills, internet and phone bills, and any other recurring payments that must be made each month.